 As established by Art.
 5 of Italian Leg.
-Decree 254/16, this document forms a separate report and is marked with specific wording in order to connect it to the Non-Financial Statement required by law.
+Decree 254/16, this document forms a separate report and is marked with specific wording in order to connect it to the Non-Financial reporting required by law.

 Hera Group considers its sustainability report as a primary tool for managing and reporting its activities and results in the economic, environmental and social fields, as well as a fundamental tool for providing information to and dialoguing with its stakeholders.